mherrmann/helium/README.md

 # Selenium-python, 50% easier.

 [Selenium and Python](https://selenium-python.readthedocs.io/) are great for web automation.
-But Selenium makes many things harder than they should be.
+But Selenium often makes things harder than they need to be.
 Helium wraps around Selenium to provide a Python library for web automation that is much easier to use.
 With Helium, your scripts become 50% shorter, easier to read _and_ more stable.
 At the same time, you can still use all Selenium functions.